Home » Fall/Winter » Cinnamon Scones

 What’s the secret to a flaky scone?

 The secret to a flaky scone is cold butter!
 You don’t want to overwork the butter so that it melts down.
 You want pea-size butter crumbs throughout the dough that stay firm.
-A good trick to help your butter stay hard is to pop the dough into the freezer to firm the butter back up before baking.
+A good trick to help your butter stay firm is to pop the dough into the freezer to firm the butter back up before baking.
+This will create the best scones.

 Are scones and biscuits the same thing?